 Even as a child begins to learn gentle and kind ways to interact with a cat, they may still randomly strike out at the animal for no apparent reason.

-How do I stop my toddler from being mean to the cat?
+How do I get my toddler to be nice to the cat?

 Teaching your child to be kind and gentle with your cat can be a lengthy process.
 Even as they learn, they are likely to forget or get caught up in their emotions and act without thinking.
-When both your toddler and your cat have fairly free reign of the house, it can be difficult to closely supervise every single moment of interaction.
-Ideally, you don’t want to keep them separated behind closed doors either.
+It can be difficult to closely supervise every single moment of interaction between your toddler and your cat.
+So, what can you do?

 My child won’t leave the cat alone

 Just because your toddler wants to play, doesn’t mean your cat does.
-But young children don’t understand that and will frequently terrorize the poor animal anytime they are near.
-The best thing you can do for your cat, in this case, is to provide a safe space for the cat to escape when they want to be left alone.
+However, young children don’t understand that and will frequently terrorize the poor animal anytime they’re near.
+The best thing you can do for your cat in this case is provide a safe space for the cat to escape when they want to be left alone.

-Some examples of safe spaces are a cat tree, access to tops of furniture, or a gated off section of the house.
-Make sure your cat trees and furniture are secured to the wall and the lowest shelves or ladder are removed in case your child gets the notion to try to climb up after the cat.
+Some examples of safe spaces can be a cat tree, access to tops of furniture, or a gated-off section of the house.
+Make sure your cat trees and furniture are secured to the wall and the lowest shelves or ladder are removed in case your child tries to climb up after the cat.
 If your cat is older and unable to jump or climb well, consider a baby gate with a cat door.